Easy Japanese Curry in a Rice Cooker

 The process is straightforward: you simply add your ingredients, set the cooker, and let it handle the cooking, freeing you up to do other things.
 This Japanese Curry made in a rice cooker is a set-it-and-forget-it meal: easy, quick, and efficient!

+Do I need to have a fancy rice cooker?
+NO!
 Just like anything, generally, the higher the quality, the better.
-But you can make my rice cooker meals in a cheap rice cooker!
+But you can make great rice in a cheap rice cooker, too!

 Key Features to Look For in a Rice Cooker: